samzipper/website-HEAL/content/join/_index.md

 # Now hiring

-One position may be available in the near-term:
+I am currently hiring for one position:

- - *Postdoc starting early 2025:* I may be seeking a postdoctoral scholar to contribute to a project on soil health and hydrology beginning sometime in mid/late 2024.
-This scholar will lead a field-based soil hydrology research in a large, multi-institution, academic-industry collaborative project.
+ - *Postdoc starting early 2025:* We are seeking a postdoctoral scholar for a FFAR-funded project studying feedbacks between agricultural soil health management and hydrological processes.
+The postdoc will conduct detailed field-based research and data analysis to link subsurface hydrology, soil health practices, and agricultural outcomes.
+Ultimately, this will help understand the potential benefits and limitations of soil health management.
+This role is part of a [large, multi-institution, interdisciplinary project](https://foundationfar.org/news/16-million-grant-increases-crop-yields-improves-sustainability-profitability/) and will include collaboration with both industry and academic agronomists, agricultural engineers, microbial ecologists, and other disciplines.
+Thus, the ideal candidate would have strong technical skills for field-based research and data analysis, interest in applied research, and a desire to work with an interdisciplinary team.
+Please [visit the KU job posting for more information and to apply](https://employment.ku.edu/jobs/staff/postdoctoral-researcher/27741br).

-Details will be posted to this page when positions are open, and I typically advertise in locations like the [CUAHSI Job Board](https://www.cuahsi.org/job-board) and the [ESWN Jobs List](https://mailman.ucar.edu/mailman/listinfo/es_jobs_net), so watch those places for the latest opportunities.
+Details for all positions will be posted to this page when positions are open, and I typically advertise in locations like the [CUAHSI Job Board](https://www.cuahsi.org/job-board) and the [ESWN Jobs List](https://mailman.ucar.edu/mailman/listinfo/es_jobs_net), so watch those places for the latest opportunities.

 # Other opportunities with HEAL